VictorDevCode/spotify-extended-search/README.md

 node -v
 ```

-- After cloning this repository is necessary to install the necessary node modules:
+- After cloning this repository it is necessary to install the necessary node modules:

 ```
 npm i